jenskutilek/RedArrow-Glyphs/README.md

 If the plugin doesn’t run: Check your Glyphs script folder for files called `GlyphsApp.py` or `GlyphsApp.pyc`.
 Deleting these files should make RedArrow work again.
 The files may be recreated if you switch between Glyphs 1.4 and 2, so you could have to delete them again.

+### Known bugs

+Check the [issue tracker](https://github.com/jenskutilek/RedArrow-Glyphs/issues) and feel free to add any problems that you may encounter.